nest/nest-simulator/doc/guides/running_simulations.rst

 Valid random number seeds are numbers from :math:`1` to :math:`2^{31}-1`.

-Since random number generators in reality are deterministic algorithms, there is a risk that the random number streams provided by NEST contain some structure or correlations that "resonate" with a property of a neuronal network model.
+Since random number generators, in reality, are deterministic algorithms, there is a risk that the random number streams provided by NEST contain some structure or correlations that "resonate" with a property of a neuronal network model.
-You should therefore *always* validate simulations results by simulating with different random number generators.
+You should therefore *always* validate simulation results by simulating with different random number generators.
 You can see which generators are available using